 Mounting component speakers in factory woofer and tweeter locations

 Some vehicles come equipped with tweeters mounted in the door or on the dash, along with woofers mounted low in the door.
-Crutchfield's online vehicle database will sort out which woofers from the component systems we carry will fit in the door openings.
-But since factory and aftermarket tweeters vary considerably in size, you'll need to measure the existing tweeter openings and compare them against the size of the tweeters in the brand-name component speaker system you're considering.
+Crutchfield's vehicle fit tool will sort out which woofers from the component systems we carry will fit in the door openings.
+Tweeter fit is a little more tricky.
+You'll need to measure the existing tweeter openings and compare them against the size of the tweeters in the aftermarket component speaker system you're considering.
 Or just contact our advisors and they can help you figure it out.

 To mount the new tweeter in the existing tweeter opening, you may have to fabricate a bracket out of ABS plastic or light metal.
-Some brand-name systems come with special brackets that are easily modified for this task.
+Many component systems include special brackets that are easily modified for this task, but we always suggest picking up a pair of universal back straps which can be used to create mounting brackets.
 Whatever the circumstance, be prepared to do some experimenting and fabricating.